Quick Answer: AI Detector Scores Are Not Sole Evidence

 The Investigation Process: What Happens After a Detection Flag

-When an AI detection flag triggers an investigation, the process at most major institutions now follows a three-stage model that Turnitin, GPTZero, and the ICAI all endorse in their institutional guidance:
+When an AI detection flag triggers an investigation, the most defensible process follows a three-stage model:

 Stage 2 — Oral review as the primary investigation tool.
 The most reliable verification method for AI misrepresentation is asking the student to demonstrate familiarity with their own work.
 Students who engaged with the material can discuss their argument, explain their source choices, and respond to counterarguments.
 Students who submitted AI output without reading it typically cannot.
 This does not require a formal examination — a ten-minute conversation during office hours can be sufficient for most cases.
 How educators are implementing AI detection workflows has become a significant practical challenge as investigation volumes increase.